NitinD97/Python/Natural Language Processing/readme.md

 # Natural Language Processing
 Here I will be adding all the code that I work on that concerns NLP.
-Most probably I'll work on the following tools: \
+Most probably I'll work on the following libraries:
 > Spacy \
 > nltk